satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 current code review systems for software development to support article review.

+The proposal to distribute reviews and to make the post-publication review process center around rapid iterative feedback has other parallels to software engineering.
+In particular, “agile development and scrum” (Schwaber and Beedle, 2001) is a technology development concept that focuses on development coupled with client feedback.
+This approach stems from the observation that client goals and expectations can change and change unpredictably.
+By focusing on short development cycles, companies adopting this practice can meet the volatility of project aims.
+In the scientific world, new discoveries and technologies create that volatility by providing alternative viewpoints and data acquisition and analyses approaches.
+This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.
+Changing the review process in ways outlined in this article should lead to better science by creating a discussion based environment to track and quantify impact, to create discourse and to refine the research directions that evolve from published work.

 It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
 Some journals have already adopted aspects of